 Add 1 TBS of sugar.
 Let those three ingredients rest for about 8-10 minutes.

-After approximately 10 minutes, add 1 TBS of olive oil, 3 TBS of Italian seasoning and 1 TBS of garlic salt.
+After approximately 10 minutes, add 1 TBS of olive oil, 3 tablespoons of Italian seasoning and 3 teaspoons of garlic salt.

 Drop your dough hook into the mixture and slowly start stirring.

 Add flour, 1 cup at a time.
 You will notice that the more flour you add, the longer it will take to fully incorporate it with the wet ingredients.
 Carefully add the last cup of flour, slowly, while constantly mixing.
 Whether or not you need the last 1/2 cup of flour will be based on your location, humidity, etc.